Noise-Robust Estimation of Quantum Observables in Noisy Hardware: NRE framework

-The residual bias error $\mathcal{B}$ in the baseline estimation depends on higher-order derivatives at $\lambda_1$ (see \eref{eq:re} in Sec.~\ref{sec:rb}).
-Although these derivatives cannot be directly computed, a smaller variation in $\mathcal{A}_{ncc}(n_{op}, \lambda_i)$ across different noise scale factors $\lambda_i$ suggests that these higher-order derivatives—and consequently, the residual bias—are reduced.
-Additionally, as discussed in Sec.~\ref{sec:rb}, modeling the effects of imprecise noise amplification shows that its contribution to $\mathcal{B}$ also decreases as the variation of $\mathcal{A}_{ncc}(n_{op}, \lambda_i)$ with respect to $\lambda_i$ becomes smaller.
+The residual bias $\mathcal{B}_{\mathrm{b\text{-}NRE}}$ in the baseline estimation depends on higher-order derivatives of $\mathcal{A}$ at $\lambda_1$.
+Although these derivatives cannot be directly computed from the experimental data, their magnitude is reflected in the variation of $\mathcal{A}_{ncc}(n_{op}, \lambda_i)$ across the measured noise scale factors.
+In particular, a smaller variation of $\mathcal{A}_{ncc}(n_{op}, \lambda_i)$ across the sampled noise scales $\lambda_i$ indicates that the higher-order derivatives are reduced in magnitude, and therefore suggests that the truncation- and discretization-related components of the residual-bias magnitude are also smaller.
+Moreover, as discussed in Appendix~\ref{sec:ap_residual_bias}, modeling the effects of imperfect noise amplification shows that the corresponding contribution to $\mathcal{B}_{\mathrm{b\text{-}NRE}}$ also decreases as the variation of $\mathcal{A}_{ncc}(n_{op}, \lambda_i)$ becomes smaller.
+For smooth and approximately stationary noise profiles, reduced variation across noise scales is therefore expected to suppress multiple components of the residual bias simultaneously, which is reflected in a smaller normalized dispersion $\mathcal{D}$.